ozacod/forge-v2/dockerfiles/README.md

 ## Installation

-These Dockerfiles are automatically downloaded to `~/.config/forge/dockerfiles/` (or `%APPDATA%/forge/dockerfiles/` on Windows) during `forge` installation.
+These Dockerfiles are automatically downloaded to `~/.config/cpx/dockerfiles/` (or `%APPDATA%/cpx/dockerfiles/` on Windows) during `cpx` installation.

 ## Usage

-These Dockerfiles are intended to be used by `forge` commands for cross-compilation.
+These Dockerfiles are intended to be used by `cpx` commands for cross-compilation.
 They include:

 - Build tools (CMake, Ninja, GCC/Clang)
 - vcpkg installation and bootstrapping